 - Winter Works craft cooperative

-Monhegan Island School serves pre-K through 8th graders in their one-room school house.
-Students are given a lot of individual attention and are encouraged to seek out subjects they are passionate about from a young age.
-The school is an active participant in the Outer Islands Teaching and Learning Collaborative.
-After the 8th grade, students attend school on the mainland.
+Monhegan Island School serves pre-K through 8th grade students in their one-room schoolhouse.
+From a young age, students are encouraged to seek out subjects they are passionate about.
+The school participates in the Outer Islands Teaching & Learning Collaborative to connect virtually with peers on other small islands.
+After 8th grade, students typically go to boarding schools on the mainland.

 Sea Level Rise

 A breakwater protects the only year-round, all-weather wharf for Monhegan.
 With increased storm damage and sea level rise, the breakwater is at risk of failing, with the most recent significant damage occurring in 2015.
 Monhegan is working on a Sea Level Rise resiliency plan for the breakwater and the other infrastructure that is at risk.